w3c/transitions/.github/ISSUE_TEMPLATE/fpnote.md

 # Link to group's decision to request transition

-# Information about implementations known to the Working Group
+# Information about implementations known to the Group (if relevant)